pikvik/ICO_coin/UTCcoin-master/read.md

 This tokens can have the real monetary value like as same as ethereum and bitcoin have.
 These tokens can be used by everyone according to the valid places for exchange of these tokens by a respective company or organisation.

-The implementation of cryptocurrency is placed in path: https://gitlab.com/apogeetechglobalinc/utccoin/tree/master/CryptoCurrency
+The implementation of cryptocurrency is placed in path:

 We can say the initial coin offering as a systematic procedure to distribute the tokens into public, investers as well as developers.

 The reason behind this robust eco system is blockchain particularly ethereum blockchain as every transaction is permanently recorded in ethereum and no one can change it.

 Hence, the practical implementation of the whole eco system can be possible with smart contracts written through solidity language.

-The path for the smart contracts of "Initial Coin Offering" is : https://gitlab.com/apogeetechglobalinc/utccoin/tree/master/InitialCoinOffering/Contracts

-1.Basic Architecture

-    Firstly, the basic architecture of tokens is placed in path: https://gitlab.com/apogeetechglobalinc/utccoin/tree/master/InitialCoinOffering/Contracts

-2.Whitelist Architecture

-    Secondly, the whitelist architecture of ICO is placed in path: https://gitlab.com/apogeetechglobalinc/utccoin/tree/master/InitialCoinOffering/Contracts/Whitelist

-3.Crowdsale Architecture

-    Finally, the crowdsale architecture of ICO is placed in path: https://gitlab.com/apogeetechglobalinc/utccoin/tree/master/InitialCoinOffering/Contracts/Crowdsale

-The whole project of Initial Coin Offering is in directory : https://gitlab.com/apogeetechglobalinc/utccoin/tree/master/InitialCoinOffering